About this Blog

 There’s a quote I love from the book Believing in Place, attributed to Comanche elder and storyteller Carney Saupitty: “Sacred places become sacred only after some transforming experience has occurred there”.
 In addition to trails, there are lots of tales of transformative experiences that made people, places, even things (like a meteorite!) special, sometimes sacred, to Austin and Travis County history.

 As a member of the Travis County Historical Commission, this blog is my attempt to share what I've learned about some old trails and tales in Austin and Travis County.
 Some posts are full blown articles, some of which have been featured in Michael Barnes' column in the Austin American Statesman, or his books Indelible Austin, volume I and II.
 Other posts are quick post-it notes of facts I come across that I feel are worthy of a wider audience via search on the internet (as opposed to a dusty book on a shelf somewhere in some archive).
-And on occasion I just simply cannot help but write a post about some topic that catches my fascination outside of Travis County!
+And on occasion I just simply cannot help but write a post about some topic that catches my fascination outside of Travis County.

 7 comments: